 When it comes to landscaping, many people agree that interlocking brick driveways are aesthetically pleasing options for driveways, and are usually easy to maintain as well.
 This explains their popularity in many parts of the country.
 One of the common problems people encounter with these driveways is dealing with weeds.
 These usually grow between the interlocking bricks, particularly if the driveway is aging and the mortar holding the bricks together is falling apart.
 When left in this state, the driveway could become an eyesore, particularly if the weeds grow noticeably tall.
-There are easy methods to get rid of the weeds, including:

 Many people find that pouring plain salt between the bricks will deter the growth of any plants in the area.
 Part of the reason for this is that salt is highly hygroscopic, which means that it absorbs water from the surrounding soil and makes it less suitable for plant growth.
 The frequency of doing this should be customized; you may need to experiment for some time before finding the ideal duration of time before you can apply more salt between the bricks for long-term weed growth prevention.

 The use of full-strength vinegar to prevent weed growth is a cheap yet effective method of controlling the presence of weeds in the long term.
-Fortunately, this product is easy to find, and all you have to do is to pour it in the area between the bricks where the weeds grow.
+Fortunately, this product is easy to find, and all you have to do is to pour it into the area between the bricks where the weeds grow.
 With time, they will wilt and die, and it will take a long time for them to grow again.
 This prevents the need for frequent weeding of the driveway.

 By far, the most effective way to prevent weed growth for the long term is by simply having the driveway sealed after interlock installation.
 By sealing the bricks, air and water are prevented from penetrating the surface of the driveway.
 Since plants need these elements in order to grow, the presence of the sealant ensures no plant growth at all.
 For best results, high quality sealant has to be used, and the correct skill has to be applied as well.
 This means that you have to consult a high-quality contractor for both the installation and sealing of the driveway.